Read

 Disruptive innovation.
 Fostering entrepreneurs.
 MVP this and pivot that!

-The startup scene is permeated with buzzwords whose original meaning, if it ever existed, has been bastardized, forgotten or disregarded completely.
-It’s full of pointless events, stupid company slogans that want to “Foster entrepreneurs, build ecosystems, and impact economies”.
-What the fuck does that even mean?
+The startup scene is rife with buzzwords whose original meaning—if it ever existed—has been distorted, forgotten, or completely disregarded.
+It’s full of pointless events and stupid company slogans that claim to “foster entrepreneurs, build ecosystems, and impact economies.”
+What the hell does that even mean?
 FUCK YOU!

-When individuals use buzzwords as crutches that let them avoid thinking critically about what they’re trying to achieve and why, it undermines their ability to think clearly and concretely.
+When people use buzzwords as crutches that allow them to avoid thinking critically about what they’re trying to achieve and why, it undermines their ability to think clearly and concretely.

-When entire communities accept buzzwords as substitutes for clear and concrete thinking, this undermines their effectiveness and their ability to change the world around them in the ways that matter.
+When entire communities embrace buzzwords as substitutes for clear and concrete thinking, this undermines their effectiveness and their ability to change the world around them in meaningful ways.

 Where it all begins…

-I’ll describe how this happens, but first, let me give an illustration of the problem:
+I’ll explain how this happens, but first, let me give an example of the problem:

-A startup summit is taking place at your local co-working space, and you attended one of the talks.
-There is a 99.9 percent chance it’ll go like this…”We are a on a mission to invest in the future of ‘disruptive innovation’ in the FinTech Global Sharing Economy of……” and he loses you right there and takes five extra minutes explaining what that is.
+A startup summit is taking place at your local coworking space, and you attended one of the talks.
+There’s a 99.9 percent chance it’ll go something like this: “We are a company on a mission to invest in the future of ‘disruptive innovation’ in the FinTech Global Sharing Economy of…”and he loses you right there and spends five extra minutes explaining what that is.
 Excuse me while I gag.

-If you want to give the speaker a brain hemorrhage, walk up to them while everyone is networking, eating cookies and sipping on lattes, and ask them genuinely and as bluntly as possible, “can you please define what you mean by disruptive innovation?”
+If you want to give the speaker a stroke, walk up to them while everyone is networking, eating cookies, and sipping lattes, and ask them—genuinely and as bluntly as possible— “Can you please define what you mean by disruptive innovation?”

-I guarantee you it will have nothing to do with the words “disruptive” o el “innovation”.
+I guarantee you it won't have anything to do with the words "disruptive" or "innovation."

 Very few innovations are truly disruptive.
-Yet rare is the innovation that doesn’t get pitched as “disruptive”.
+Yet it is rare to find an innovation that isn’t marketed as “disruptive.”

 The Words You Use Are Making You Stupid

-The fact is, that a truly powerful way to talk about a new product or business is in Plain English.
-The more innovative your product actually is, the less you’ll need to use buzzwords to justify it.
+The fact is, the most effective way to talk about a new product or business is in plain English.
+The more innovative your product actually is, the less you’ll need to rely on buzzwords to justify it.

 Tom Fishburne

-It’s amazing how stupid things come out of people’s faces so irresponsibly, without ever stopping to question and think.
-This potentially leads people’s intelligence astray.
+It’s amazing how thoughtless things just slip out of people’s mouths, without them ever stopping to question or think.
+This can lead people astray.

-People and companies like that ruin the potential of what entrepreneurship could be and turn it into one superficial shit-ball of a mess.
+People and companies like that ruin the potential of what entrepreneurship could be and turn it into a superficial, shitty mess.

-Entrepreneurship and all that it entails has many founding concepts that encourage abstract thinking and dream-like (if not almost blind) ambition.
-There tends to be a move away from concrete and clearly conceptualized ideas and the love for the abstract form of thinking has brought us ever so close to an abstract way of communication.
+Entrepreneurship and everything it entails is rooted in many foundational concepts that foster abstract thinking and dreamlike (if not almost blind) ambition.
+There is a growing tendency to move away from concrete, clearly defined ideas, and this love for abstract thinking has brought us ever closer to an abstract form of communication.

-News flash people, “abstract” is open to interpretation and subjective understanding that creates meaningless buzzwords that lost entrepreneurs latch on to.
-It’s not a bad thing to push individuals towards abstract concepts.
-It helps build depth and connections to different frames of thinking, but it’s really dangerous to start off on the deep end.
-These things take practice, like swimming.
-You don’t start off on the deep end and do a three-sixty backflip and torpedo into the water, you start out looking like a dumbass wearing floaters accompanied with a wheel the size of a fucking whale!
+News flash, folks : “abstract” is open to interpretation and subjective understanding, which creates meaningless buzzwords that clueless entrepreneurs latch onto.
+It’s not a bad thing to push people toward abstract concepts.
+It helps build depth and connections to different ways of thinking, but it’s really dangerous to start off in the deep end.
+These things take practice, just like swimming.
+You don’t start off in the deep end and do a three-sixty backflip and plunge into the water; you start out looking like a total idiot wearing floaties and holding onto a wheel the size of a fucking whale!
 Learning anything well takes practice, understanding, and time.

 This Sucks!

-Everyone today at events is CEO of ‘this’ and they’re each building an MVP to disrupt the who gives a shit market.
-I can’t tell you how many times I’ve met supposed experienced individuals that have latched on to buzzwords and concepts that they cannot define themselves.
+These days, everyone at events is the CEO of “this” or that, and they’re all building an MVP to disrupt a market that nobody cares about.
+I can’t tell you how many times I’ve met supposedly experienced people who’ve latched onto buzzwords and concepts they can’t even define themselves.

-If you’ve spent any time around startups or entrepreneurs, chances are you’ve heard things like “we’re launching an MVP,” or heard of job titles like “Chief Innovation Officer” and “Hacker-in-Residence.”
-Even I have to admit guilt in falling into the traps and giving myself some bullshit title like ‘User Experience Evangelist’… wtf!
+If you’ve spent any time around startups or entrepreneurs, chances are you’ve heard phrases like “we’re launching an MVP,” or come across job titles like “Chief Innovation Officer” and “Hacker-in-Residence.”
+Even I have to admit I’ve fallen into the trap and given myself some bullshit title like “User Experience Evangelist”… wtf!

-How often do you pause to think about what these terms mean, and whether your definitions align with the definitions of the people around you?
-What does an Innovation Officer innovate exactly?
+How often do you stop to think about what these terms mean, and whether your definitions match those of the people around you?
+What exactly does an Innovation Officer innovate?
 How do they know if they’re even innovating?

-Being precise about language matters.
-Using terms that do not connect to concrete, widely-understood concepts is dangerous.
+It is important to be precise with language.
+Using terms that do not correspond to concrete, widely understood concepts is dangerous.

 To paraphrase George Orwell,

-“We use fuzzy language because our thoughts are fuzzy.
-But the fuzziness of our language also makes it easier for us to have fuzzy thoughts.”
+“We use vague language because our thoughts are vague.
+But the vagueness of our language also makes it easier for us to have vague thoughts.”

-This matters because our goals as entrepreneurs should not be fuzzy: we have concrete things we want to accomplish.
+This matters because our goals as entrepreneurs should not be vague: we have specific objectives we want to achieve.
 Our startups, businesses, and products are a means to an end.
-There are things we observe about reality (lack of clean drinking water, air pollution, unemployment), and we want to change them.
+There are issues we observe in the world (such as a lack of clean drinking water, air pollution, and unemployment), and we want to address them.

-Using poorly-defined terms without having a clear idea of what they mean is like trying to play chess with boxing gloves on.
-You can’t be precise, and you can’t have the impact that you want to have.
+Using poorly defined terms without a clear understanding of their meaning is like trying to play chess while wearing boxing gloves.
+You can’t be precise, and you can’t make the impact you want to make.
 But the effect is even more insidious than that: you think you understand what you’re saying, but you don’t.
-Or, worse still, you think others understand what you’re saying and they don’t.
+Or, worse still, you think others understand what you’re saying, and they don’t.
 If we’re not clear about our concepts, we can’t be sure that our actions will have the impact we seek.

-In order to change reality, we can’t let ourselves be fooled into thinking we understand it when we actually don’t.
+In order to change reality, we must not allow ourselves to be fooled into thinking we understand it when we actually don’t.

-An engineer who wants to build a rocket to go to the moon cannot simply toss out jargon — “geosynchronous, lunar module, drag equations” — and end with a team that precisely knows how to work together and build a rocket that works.
-If her understanding of any of these concepts is flawed, she and her whole team will ultimately fail.
+An engineer who wants to build a rocket to go to the moon cannot simply throw around technical terms—“geosynchronous, lunar module, drag equations”—and expect to end up with a team that knows exactly how to work together and build a rocket that works.
+If her understanding of any of these concepts is flawed, she and her entire team will ultimately fail.

-Identically, a new graduate can say “our startup improves digital literacy,” but if you don’t have clarity on what digital literacy actually is, then your business will not have its intended effect.
-That isn’t to say it will have no effect.
+Similarly, a recent graduate might say, “Our startup improves digital literacy,” but if you don’t have a clear understanding of what digital literacy actually is, then your business won’t have the intended impact.
+That’s not to say it won’t have any impact at all.
 It might even be profitable.
-But is it solving the problem that you actually wanted to solve?
-Is it creating the effect you wanted it to have?
+But is it solving the problem you actually set out to solve?
+Is it creating the impact you wanted it to have?

 In the short term, and for individual founders, this might not matter.
-You can still move on, make money or even possibly get acquired.
-But if that happened without having a well-defined goal that stems from clear and concise thinking, communication and understanding, I would attribute it to luck that we should not emulate.
-In a society filled with startups that aren’t based on well-thought-out ideas that aren’t solving real problems, over the long-run society won’t have achieved any significant progress.
+You can still move on, make money, or even possibly get acquired.
+But if that happened without a well-defined goal rooted in clear and concise thinking, communication, and understanding, I would attribute it to luck—something we shouldn’t try to replicate.
+In a society filled with startups that aren’t based on well-thought-out ideas that don’t solve real problems, society won’t have made any significant progress in the long run.

-Over the long run, one would end up stuck in the ambiguity of ideas, and god knows I’ve seen entrepreneurs years down the road still chasing a dream and thinking they’ve achieved something because they won some prize from an organization with yet another buzzwordy name like “The Unicorn Tech Girls Competition”.
+In the long run, you’d end up stuck in a fog of confusion, and believe me, I’ve seen entrepreneurs years down the road still chasing a dream and thinking they’ve achieved something just because they won some prize from an organization with yet another trendy name like“The Unicorn Tech Girls Competition.”

 On a positive note:

-I want you to know that it’s OK.
-It’s OK you’ve built your whole life’s ambition and goals on vague superficial bullshit.
+I want you to know that it’s okay.
+It’s okay that you’ve built your entire life’s ambitions and goals on vague, superficial nonsense.

-If you see yourself in this situation, that’s understandable and it’s okay: after all you are in a superficial environment.
-Fuckup or not, you are probably a fuckup by the osmosis of dumb around you.
+If you find yourself in this situation, that’s understandable and it’s okay: after all, you’re in a superficial environment.
+Whether you’re a screw-up or not, you’re probably a screw-up just by osmosis from all the stupidity around you.

-The only grave mistake would be thinking you’re a brilliant outlier who is not affected by your surroundings.
-Even if you don’t think you’re a fuckup, give yourself the benefit of the doubt and re-evaluate: chances are, you probably are.
+The only serious mistake would be thinking you’re a brilliant outlier who isn’t influenced by your surroundings.
+Even if you don’t think you’re a screw-up, give yourself the benefit of the doubt and take another look: chances are, you probably are.

 Now you know……change.